 Beyond the hardware, here are a few simple habits and settings to tweak:

-• Build a custom vocabulary.
+- Build a custom vocabulary.
 If your work involves a lot of industry jargon, unique product names, or acronyms, teach them to Paraspeech.
-Adding these to a custom list helps the model recognize them instantly instead of guessing.
+Adding these to a custom list helps the model recognize them more reliably instead of guessing.

 If you've gone through these steps and are still stuck, do not hesitate to contact the Paraspeech support team.